changliao1025/pyflowline/docs/algorithm/algorithm.rst

 Overview
 *************************

-A list of algorithms are implemented to carry out the following operations:
+A list of algorithms is implemented to carry out the following operations:

 1. Flowline simplification
 2. Mesh generations
-3. Topological relationshio reconstruction
+3. Topological relationship reconstruction

 *************************
 Flowline simplification